 - With a deep-seated snowboarding addiction like mine, the lure of the even closer Sierra Nevada was often too compelling, so almost all of my long Puente weekends during the winter months were spent here instead.

-With spring in full swing, however, I eventually got my act together and booked myself onto that bus.
+With spring in full swing, however, I eventually got my act together and booked my seat on that bus.
 I was going to Cordóba at last!
-Fortunately, I was lucky enough to have a friend to stay with for the weekend, thus, research carried out beforehand had been pretty minimal, based on the assumption that there would be a perfect itinerary waiting for me when I arrived (this was naïve and sloppy of me and I learnt my lesson).
-All I did know was that there was a massive mosque, a bloody great big bridge and that it was the climatic equivalent of a vat of boiling oil.
-Still relatively dazed by the sheer magnetism of Granada, I honestly hadn’t banked on seeing much else to write home about.
+Fortunately, I was lucky enough to have a friend to stay with for the weekend, thus, research carried out beforehand had been pretty minimal based on the assumption that there would be a perfect itinerary waiting for me when I arrived (this was naïve and sloppy of me and I learnt my lesson).
+All I did know was that there was a massive mosque, a bloody great big bridge and immense heat.
+Still relatively dazed by the sheer magnetism of Granada, I hadn’t really banked on seeing much to write home about.

 Well, I did, and I did actually write home about it.
 Now, I’m jazzing that letter up and writing to you about it, though after reading this smashing, beautifully photo-illustrated post on the city by Liz over at Young Adventuress I hardly feel I’ll be able to say it better, so I’ll try and keep it brief.
 (328 words and counting…)

-For those of you unfamiliar with Cordóba’s most alluring tourist magnet, or indeed with the Spanish translation of the word, this is that massive mosque I alluded to earlier.
+For those of you who are unfamiliar with Córdoba’s most alluring treasure, or indeed with the Spanish translation of the word, this is that massive mosque I alluded to earlier.
 We’ve all seen mosques before – there are at least three in every major city back in Britain – but this one’s an architectural cut above the rest.

 So, La Mezquita is in fact a Catholic Christian Cathedral, where Muslims are not officially permitted to pray.
 In 2010, a group of young Austrian Muslims on an organized tour caused a stir by kneeling down to pray inside the tourist-packed Cathedral and then attacking and subsequently hospitalizing two security guards after they were asked to stop.